CrossGeeks/FirebasePushNotificationPlugin/docs/FirebaseNotifications.md

 ### Push Notification Handler

+A push notification handler is the way to provide ui push notification customization and event feedback to native platforms.

 **Default Push Notification Handler**

 On Android by default the plugin uses a default push notification handler to create the notification ui & actions support when sending **Data messages**.